christopher-besch/homepage/src/articles/maki_01/maki_01.md

 import fly_around_02 from "./fly_around_02.mp4";

 <!-- problem -->
-To create animations for technical concepts, one is advised to create them programmatically with software that provides such utilities.
+To create animations for technical concepts, one is advised to use graphics software with a programmatic approach.
-While such programs are incredibly precise, they suffer from an inherent disconnection between the input and the output.
+While these provide the required precision, they suffer from an inherent disconnect between input and output.
-WYSIWYG programs avoid this detachment with interactivity but at the cost of precision.
+WYSIWYG programs avoid this detachment with interactivity at the cost of precision.

 <!-- purpose and methods -->
 The purpose of this article is to outline how a program for interactive and programmatic animation development can be implemented.